Protest after chief says officer meant to use Taser, not gun - WTMJ

 “You know the difference between plastic and metal.
 We all know it,” he said.

 Demonstrators began to gather shortly after the shooting, with some jumping atop police cars.
-Marchers also descended on the city’s police headquarters, throwing rocks and other objects.
-About 20 businesses were broken into at the city’s Shingle Creek shopping center, authorities said.
+Wright’s death prompted protests in other U.S. cities, including in Portland, Oregon, where police said a demonstration turned into a riot Monday night, with some in the crowd throwing rocks and other projectiles at officers.

 The trial of Derek Chauvin, the former Minneapolis officer charged in Floyd’s death, continued Monday.
 Floyd, a Black man, died May 25 after Chauvin, who is white, pressed his knee against Floyd’s neck.
 Prosecutors say Floyd was pinned for 9 minutes, 29 seconds.
 The judge in that case refused Monday to sequester the jury after a defense attorney argued that the panel could be influenced by the prospect of what might happen as a result of their verdict.